128technology/docs/docs/cli_reference.md

 - **node**      node for which to display network-interface data

 #### Description
-The command _show network-interface application_ can be used to display information regarding DHCP client certificates when running a DHCP server on the respective _network-interface_.
+The command _show network-interface application_ can be used to display information regarding DHCP client reservations when running a DHCP server on the respective _network-interface_.

 #### Example
 ```